kkeller39/knowledge-center/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 ## 1. Planning and thought starters

-_(completed by contact center manager, project manager or program manager)_
+_(completed by a contact center manager, project manager or program manager)_

 Answering these questions will help you prepare and streamline your campaign creation process: